 Are you preparing for the IELTS Reading test and looking to improve your skills on topics related to education and culture?
-This practice test focuses on “Cultural Influences On The Design Of Learning Environments,” a …
+This practice test focuses on “Cultural influences on the design of learning environments,” a subject that frequently appears in IELTS exams.
+As an experienced IELTS instructor, I’ve crafted this comprehensive practice material to help you sharpen your reading comprehension skills and familiarize yourself with the types of questions you might encounter in the actual test.

 Cultural learning environments